ThePhaseCat/PhaseSMP-Network-Pack/songchoices.md

 -17 (Home): https://youtu.be/DhUieLpc16A (To be used for a lab/research area?)

 -Existentia (FWLR): https://youtu.be/Z9uxrzhLpJk (To be used for an important area?)

+-Launch Base Zone Act 2 PROTOTYPE VERSION (Sonic 3): https://youtu.be/AK7sMZK48O0  (Unsure which area it could go in)